1. Home

 By: Adam Burns

-The Indiana Eastern Railroad (reporting mark, IERR) is a short line that serves a critical function in the logistics and transportation sector within the state of Indiana and parts of Ohio.
+The Indiana Eastern Railroad (reporting mark, IERR) is a short line that serves a critical function in the transportation of eastern Indiana and western Ohio.

-It began operations in 2005, utilizing about 40 miles of the former Chesapeake & Ohio's Chicago main line between Richmond, Indiana and Fernald, Ohio.
+It began operations in the mid-2000s, utilizing about 40 miles of the former Chesapeake & Ohio's Chicago main line between Richmond, Indiana and Fernald, Ohio.

 It is a fascinating case study of how small rail operations play an integral role in local economies by facilitating the efficient movement of goods.